MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-at-scale-dashboard.md

 ---
-title: Monitor at scale using the Azure Stack HCI overview and all clusters page (preview)
+title: Monitor at scale using the Azure Stack HCI overview and All clusters page (preview)
 description: Learn to monitor your Azure Stack HCI systems using dashboards in Azure portal.
 You can view the status of Azure Stack HCI systems as charts or lists (preview). ms.topic: how-to
 author: alkohli